 Depiction of Plato and Aristotle by Raphael

 The most well known disciple of Plotinus was Porphyry (c.232-c.305 CE), a Phoenician from Tyre, whose parents are often described as Syrians.
 Before meeting Plotinus, he originally studied at Athens under the Platonist Longinus.
-He possessed the disposition to study different languages and religions, and developed a polymathic ability.
+Possessing the disposition to study different languages and religions, he developed a polymathic ability.

 When Porphyry moved to Rome in 263, he became a pupil of Plotinus.
 He was at first disconcerted by differences with the “official” Athenian format.
 The method of Plotinus contrasted with that of Longinus.
 Plotinus was far more informal and unorthodox.
-Longinus had composed two works of note, but Plotinus classified him as a scholar or literary man, not as a philosopher.
+Longinus had composed two works of note; however, Plotinus classified him as a scholar or literary man, not as a philosopher.

-Plotinus (entry no. 42) did not write commentaries on Plato; his exposition, preserved in the Enneads, was in the Platonist spirit but altogether more free-ranging.
+Plotinus did not write commentaries on Plato; his exposition, preserved in the Enneads, was in the Platonist spirit but altogether more free-ranging.
 Both he and Longinus had been students of the deceased Ammonius Saccas in Alexandria.
-However, they were in disagreement.
+They were nevertheless in disagreement.
 Porphyry at first expected technical perfectionism from Plotinus.
 He found instead that Plotinus was not concerned about grammatical niceties in his usage of Greek.
-Like Ammonius, Plotinus was outside the official Platonist curriculum, whereas Longinus had become part of this.
+Like Ammonius, Plotinus was outside the official Platonist curriculum, whereas Longinus had become part of this convention.